-Breast cancer risk assessment takes into account several aspects of a woman's gynecologic health, personal history of breast biopsies and family history to calculate whether she may be more likely than average to develop breast cancer.
+Breast cancer risk assessment takes into account several aspects of your gynecologic health, personal history of breast biopsies, breast density and family history to calculate whether you may be more likely than average to develop breast cancer.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.

 Breast cancer risk assessment care at Mayo Clinic

 - Breast cancer risk reduction.
 Plymouth Meeting, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
 Accessed Nov.
 5, 2018.

 - Elmore JG.
 Screening for breast cancer: Strategies and recommendations. https://www.uptodate.com/contents/search.
 Accessed Nov.
 5, 2018.

 - Breast SPOREs.
 National Cancer Institute. https://trp.cancer.gov/spores/breast.htm.
 Accessed Nov.
 7, 2018.